Table of contents

 - Multiple subscriptions per account: decide whether churn is per account (typical) or per subscription (less common).

 - Paused / delinquent states: decide when you recognize churn (see your internal policy; many teams align with revenue recognition and billing status).
+For guidance on timing, see When should you recognize churn in SaaS?

 - Free plans: exclude free users from customer churn unless you run a freemium model where "customer" includes free accounts by design.